bvanheu/pytoutv/README.md

 pytoutv is known to work on Ubuntu, Debian, Arch Linux and Windows.

-Under Debian and Ubuntu, be sure to install the Python3 dependencies:
+Under Debian and Ubuntu, be sure to install the Python 3 dependencies:

     sudo aptitude install python3-crypto python3-requests python3-setuptools